Advanced Hydrostatic Drivetrains

 Hydraulic Free-Piston Combustion Engine

 The HFPE with the PICC for exhaust energy recuperation has few moving parts and is simple, small, and efficient.
 The combustion pressure is directly transferred into hydraulic pressure at the opposite end of the piston.
-Having no crank mechanism, the opposed pistons are free of side forces and the mass forces in axial direction are nearly fully balanced to provide low-vibration operation.
+Having no crank mechanism, the opposed pistons are free of side forces and their lubrication is not required.
+Mass forces in axial direction are nearly fully balanced to provide low-vibration operation.
 The hydraulic forces at the pistons are controlled by fast acting electro-hydraulic valves.
-The engine is therefore less sensitive towards high pressures, temperatures, and velocities, and lubrication of the piston is not required.
-The conditions result in very high power density and efficiency by simultaneously reducing the emissions, size and costs significantly.
+The engine is therefore less sensitive towards high pressures, temperatures, and velocities as they specifically appear in Hydrogen operated engines.
+The conditions result in very high power density and efficiency (7) by simultaneously reducing the emissions, size and costs significantly.
 The main factors are:

 1. High pressure:

 Non-existing piston side forces allow for high combustion pressure, improving efficiency and power density.
-Proven materials and manufacturing processes.
 Multi-fuel capability, including Hydrogen.
 Lower costs through less material and fewer parts and manufacturing processes.

 2. High combustion efficiency:

 Efficient operation at constant speed and power with high compression ratio and charge pressure.
-Independent control of opposed pistons for variable Uniflow port scavenging for low charge losses.
-High free-piston acceleration at TDC and compact combustion chamber (D/H 10:1) fully ceramic coated for low heat losses.
+Independent port control through opposed pistons for variable Uniflow scavenging with low charge and heat losses.
+High free-piston acceleration at TDC and compact combustion chamber (D/H 10:1).
+Fully ceramic coated combustion chamber for significantly reduced heat losses.
 Peripheral Fuel Injection (PFI) with 24 micro-slots and 3.500 bar (50,700 psi) injection pressure for high atomization, distribution and minimization of fuel impingement for increased combustion efficiency and reduced emissions (CO2, NOx).
-Piston Impulse Charger & Compounder piston for exhaust energy recouperation.
+The PICC piston for exhaust energy recouperation increases the expansion ratio to >50:1

-One cylinder.
-No piston side loads.
-No crankshaft and connection rods.
+3. Less friction: One cylinder.
+Two opposed pistons without side loads.
+No crankshaft and connection rod bearings.
 No valve train.
 No oil pump.
+Small fan and water pump.

-The power is transmitted by hydraulic fluid which serves also as coolant for the engine and wheel motors.
-The hydraulic circuit and separate coolers radiate the heat very efficiently.
+5. Efficient cooling: The power is transmitted by hydraulic fluid which serves also as coolant for the engine and wheel motors.
+The hydraulic circuit and separate coolers radiate the reduced amount of heat efficiently.

 Piston Impulse Charger & Compounder

 The piston of the PICC is driven by the exhaust gases of the engine and extract thermal and kinetic energy from the exhaust.
 The distribution in charge air and hydraulic power is infinitely adjustable to maximize the extraction of energy.
-The radiation of noise is reduced through a stepwise reduction of gas pressure from the combustion chamber - to the charger chamber - to the environment.
+The radiation of noise is reduced through a stepwise reduction of gas pressure from the combustion chamber > to charger > to the environment.

 Engine